microshare/microshare.github.io/docs/2/admin/admin-management/super-admin.md

 {% include image.html url="/assets/img/Org_2.png" height="650" width="650" description="Setting Favorites" %}

 1. Org Name is for the Organization & Identity Combined.
-* This is user facing text which is visible on the Microshare platform in the User dropdown under 'Switch Identities'.
+* This is user facing text which is visible on the Microshare® platform in the User dropdown under 'Switch Identities'.
 2. Org Domain should be the official domain of the organization (typically where the corporate webpage is located). eg. Comcast.com.
 * This is required to include a valid internet extension and a valid top level domain.
 3. For example amazon.co,uk is valid, but neither co.uk nor amazon are valid.